Florida Alimony: Florida Spousal Support Payments in Divorces and Requests to Change or Modify Alimony in Florida

 (j) Any other factor necessary to do equity and justice between the parties.

-How Florida Alimony Is Paid
+How is Florida Alimony Paid?

 Florida law does not distinguish between the four types of Florida alimony, and any of the four types of Florida spousal support can be paid as (1) a lump sum, one-time payment; (2) a series of monthly payments; or (3) a combination of these two, as decided by the Florida divorce judge or by the parties’ agreement, and delineated in the judge’s Alimony Court Order.

-Moreover, until that final Alimony Court Order or Final Divorce Judgment is entered by the Florida judge, the ex-spouses may be placed under temporary alimony payment plan while the divorce case proceeds through litigation.
+Moreover, until that final Alimony Court Order or Final Divorce Judgment is entered by the Florida judge, the ex-spouses may be placed under a temporary alimony payment plan while the divorce case proceeds through litigation.

 Get a Free Consultation with a